Lara2020-coder/Parkinsons-detection/README.md

 ![Automl_best_model](Automl_best_model.PNG "Automl_best_model")

 ## Hyperparameter Tuning

 The algorithm we choose for this classification problem, is LogisticRegression because we are trying to predict if a patient will have the parkinson disease based on a range of biomedical voice measurements (yes or no) which means two outcomes.
 And To improve the model we optimize the hyperparameters using Azure Machine Learning's tuning capabilities Hyperdrive

 First of all, we define the hyperparameter space to sweep over. which means tuning the C and max_iter parameters.
-In this step, we use the random sampling RandomParameterSampling to try different configuration sets of hyperparameters to maximize the primary metric to make the tuning more specific
+In this step, we use the random sampling to try different configuration sets of hyperparameters to maximize the primary metric to make the tuning more specific

 Then we define the termination Policy for every run using BanditPolicy based on a slack factor equal to 0.01 as criteria for evaluation to conserves resources by terminating runs that are poorly performing and anssure that every run will give better result than the one before